vermavedant/PWC_Diversity_Inclusion/README.md

 # PWC_Diversity_Inclusion

 ## Objective
-The objective of this data analysis project is to provide actionable insights that will enable the Human Resources department to improve gender balance at the executive management level.
+The objective of this analysis is to provide actionable insights that will enable the Human Resources department to improve gender balance at the executive management level.
 This analysis will focus on identifying existing challenges, uncovering trends, and highlighting opportunities to enhance diversity and inclusion within the organization.
 Specifically, the goals are to:
 - **Evaluate Current Gender Distribution:** Analyze the gender composition across all levels of the organization, with a particular focus on executive management, to identify any imbalances.
-- **Identify Barriers to Progress:** Investigate potential obstacles preventing gender parity, such as biases in hiring, promotion processes, or organizational culture.
--

 ### Requested KPIs
-- Customers who left within the last month
-- Services each customer has signed up for: phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
-- Customer account information: how long as a customer, contract, payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical
-- Demographic info about customers – gender, age range, and if they have partners and dependents
+- hiring
+- promotion
+- performance
+- turnover

 ## Data Source
 The data is given by Pwc Switzerland.